seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

     - Font Awesome was used for the social media links.

 * [image converter](https://image.online-convert.com/)
-    - This site was used to convert images I have used to webp.
+    - I utilized this website to convert the images I've employed into WebP format.

 * [GitPod](https://gitpod.io/)
     - GitPod was used for writing code, committing, and then pushing to GitHub.